InovarBug/macrotl/README.md

 ## Caution

 Use macros responsibly and in accordance with the game's terms of service.
+The AI feature is experimental and may not perfectly replicate human gameplay.